Rishabkashyap14/OpenVINO_Lab/docs/source/Console_guide.rst

 Documentation
 +++++++++++++

 Both browsing documentation as well as the Documentation option given below the profile option explain how to quickly get started with setting up the rest of the profile and choosing which compute instance or jupyter notebook to work with.
-Utilize the *browse ocumentation* option for a more detailed and clearer explanation to set up the console.
+Utilize the *browse documentation* option for a more detailed and clearer explanation to set up the console.
 The documentation also has video tutorials to easily guide programmers on getting started.

 |